akshay107/sem-faithfulness/RoBERTa/README.md

 python main.py --train C --eval O --output Roberta_orig 	#(combined training and eval on O)
 ```

-3)Following eval you will have a predictions.json file at the provided directory.
+3) Following eval you will have a predictions.json file at the provided directory.
 Then run
 ```
 python evaluate-v1.0.py --data-file data/coqa-dev-v1.0.json --pred-file [directory]/predictions.json
 ```